utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/process-information-and-then-update-the-same-system.md

 ## Prerequisites

 * An Airtable personal access token.
-* A table in Airtable with at least one record.
+* A table in Airtable with at least one record:
     * Name the fields `Email`, `Name`, and `Checked In?`.
     * In the **Email** field, enter `test@email.com`.
     * For the **Email** and **Name** fields, select the **Single line text** field type.